taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [cjkvi-dict](https://github.com/cjkvi/cjkvi-dict) - Dictionary related data of the kanji database
  * [wlsp-classical](https://github.com/yocjyet/wlsp-classical) - Classified vocabulary list data of classical Japanese
  * [kanji-dict](https://github.com/marmooo/kanji-dict) - This is a kanji dictionary for looking up the stroke order, reading, number of strokes, radical, usage examples, and origin of kanji characters.
 It includes all 98,682 kanji characters in Unicode 15.1.
+ * [Kaomoji_proj](https://github.com/mtripg6666tdr/Kaomoji_proj) - (๑ ᴖ ᴑ ᴖ ๑) Myon Kaomoji (formerly Kaomoji_proj) is a project to create a dictionary of emoticons for Microsoft's input software, Microsoft IME.

 To check the statistics table (GitHub stars/Downloads), please refer to [this page](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/docs/README.full.md).